 I called a friend, who knew a friend, who knew a friend and let them know that I was in the area and was willing to trim for free, I just wanted to learn how.
 I drove around the small red-blooded-hick town trying to find my crowd.
 I never did.
 I decided to get a motel, which proved to be difficult as all of California finest were flocking to the area for the great harvest.

 The next day I got a call and was instructed to follow a pin drop and to call a guy named Holden when I was there.
 I was finally in the woods, my phone directions led me to one dirt road after another.
 I didn’t see any cabins, or any living quarters, just barbed wire fences on every plot of land with prominent NO TRESPASSING signs everywhere.
 I passed a couple of guys on ATVs who didn’t smile back.
 I knew these types of tough guys.
 I spent my high school years in Elko, Nevada, a small mining town, and they were the cut from the same thread.
 I got to the approximate pin drop but I didn’t have reception on my phone.
 I got out of the car, slipped through some barbed wire with a shot up NO TRESPASSING sign, and hiked to higher ground.

 As I hiked, I came across valley full of mounds of dirt.
-These were the remains of the California Gold Rush from the 1850s, which my ancestors heavily involved.
+These were the remains of the California Gold Rush from the 1850s.
 I found a nice log to sit on and had one bar to send the text that I was there.
 I sat in peace and reveled in the historical sentiment and the irony of the current Green Rush taking place on such historical grounds.
 Out of nowhere, I heard gunshots that were VERY close.
 I ran back to the car, using gulches and low terrain like a Coyote.

 When I got back to the car I was met by a scruffy wild child on a motorcycle.
 It was Holden.
 He was shirtless and covered in tattoos that gave the impression he was a rebel.